GLOBAL MARKETS-Shares fall on unexpectedly weak U.S. data; Brent gains

 several exchanges were shut in Asia, reducing trading activity.

-The drop in U.S. stocks comes after the S&P 500 closed at a
+The decline in U.S. stocks came after the S&P 500 closed at

 China's official purchasing managers index for March came in